home-assistant/developers.home-assistant/docs/core/entity.md

 The third way of setting entity properties is to use an entity description.
 To do this set an attribute named `entity_description` on the `Entity` instance with an `EntityDescription` instance.
 The entity description is a dataclass with attributes corresponding to most of the available `Entity` properties.
 Each entity integration that supports an entity platform, eg the `switch` integration, will define their own `EntityDescription` subclass that should be used by implementing platforms that want to use entity descriptions.

+By default the `EntityDescription` instance has one required attribute named `key`.
+This is a string which is meant to be unique for all the entity descriptions of an implementing platform.
+A common use case for this attribute is to include it in the `unique_id` of the described entity.

 The main benefit of using entity descriptions is that it defines the different entity types of a platform in a declarative manner, making the code much easier to read when there are many different entity types.

 ### Example